akka/akka/akka-docs/src/main/paradox/coordination.md

 Once a lease is acquired `checkLease` can be called to ensure that the lease is still acquired.
 As lease implementations are based on other distributed systems a lease can be lost due to a timeout with the third party system.
-This operation is not asynchronous so can be called before performing any action for which having the lease is important.
+This operation is not asynchronous so it can be called before performing any action for which having the lease is important.

 A lease has an owner.
 If the same owner tries to acquire the lease multiple times it will succeed i.e. leases are reentrant.

-It is important
-to pick a lease name that will be unique for your use case.
+It is important to pick a lease name that will be unique for your use case.
 If a lease needs to be unique for each node in a Cluster the cluster host port can be use:

 Scala
 :  @@snip [LeaseDocSpec.scala](/akka-coordination/src/test/scala/docs/akka/coordination/LeaseDocSpec.scala) { #cluster-owner }